mggg/GerryChain/docs/user/recom.rst

 that the chain has done a pretty good job of keeping the water districts together while also being sensitive to the municipalities

+# frm: TODO: Change the graph to have blocks of color rather than nodes and edges.
+#
+# I think I have said this elsewhere, but it is actually hard to grok what is
+# going on in the graphs when they have colored nodes and edges.
+Instead, create
+# graphs that look like the first graph in this section - adjacent blocks of color
+# so that all of the blocks merge into areas of the same color.

 .. figure:: ./images/gerrymandria_water_and_muni_aware.png
     :width: 400px
     :align: center

     The last map in the ensemble from the 10000 step region-aware ReCom chain with surcharges of 0.2 for the municipalities and 0.8 for the water districts.

+# frm: TODO: Need to update ALL of the gifs...  *sigh*

 .. raw:: html